 Small, simple websites will find a shared hosting to be the best fit for them.
 However, if you’re focused on long-term growth it’s time to upgrade to VPS hosting.

 When it comes to price you should keep in mind that there’s no correlation between performance and how much you pay.
 Web hosting is a funny thing and you can find some great deals for less.
 So, the lesson is to make sure you do your research.
+One way to do it is by reading reviews and checking out ratings, you can start with this a2hosting review.

 Which type of hosting do you believe is best for you?